Living, Working, Musing & Misadventures in Greece

 b) Become illegal.

-* Also note that immigrants wishing to change their professional status from salaried employee to self-employed must wait a minimum of 3 years.
-And self-employed immigrants must keep their same business for 2 years before being allowed to change their line or scope of work.
+*Immigrants wishing to change their professional status from salaried employee to self-employed must wait a minimum of three (3) years.
+Plus self-employed immigrants must keep their same business for two (2) years before being allowed to change their line or scope of work.

 Can I pay my own IKA?